boots-edu/textbook/source/text/8-testing/jest.md

 ## Key Idea

-**_Jest_** is a test runner and testing framework that works with Javascript and Typescript.
+**_Jest_** is a test runner and testing framework that works with Javascript and TypeScript.
 We've been using Jest the entire time!

 ## Jest Syntax